ikavodo/akov.github.io/_posts/2024-11-12-fourier-transform-tutorial-pt-1.markdown

 ## A simple (yet illuminating) problem

-The following problem from Mitra's book was an eye-opener for me, and thus feels worth sharing.
+The following problem from Mitra's book was an eye-opener for me regarding the IDTFT, and thus feels worth sharing.

 The problem is as such: let $X(e^{jw})$ denote the DTFT of a sequence x[n].
 Evaluate $\int_{-\pi}^{\pi} X(e^{j\omega})d\omega$.